WHAT IS DRAGON CON? WHAT ARE ETERNAL MEMBERS?

 No. In 2017 Dragon Con started requiring a separate Thursday ticket for $10 to get into official Dragon Con activities on that day.
 This only applied to people who did NOT have a four day badge.
 Eternal Members will never have to pay any more for their badge but the price of a Thursday badge may go up over time.

-A four-day badge is going to become a five-day badge for the first time in 2018.
-If you are a regular member then please note that this paragraph being written in late 2017 so it is a good idea to consult official Dragon Con resources for the latest news on Thursday ticket prices.
+A four-day badge is became a five-day badge for the first time officially in 2018.
+If you are a regular member then please note that this paragraph being written in September 2018 so it is a good idea to consult official Dragon Con resources for the latest news on Thursday ticket prices.

 While full-weekend memberships are available through the Dragon Con store for the majority of the year (online sales will close shortly before the event), tickets for a single day may be added to the “Memberships” section of the Dragon Con store closer to the convention.
 Memberships will also be available for purchase at the convention.